-- Tape method This commonly used migration approach requires doing a full-system save to tape of your current machine and restoring it on the new machine.
+• Tape method - This commonly used migration approach requires doing a full-system save to tape (or virtual tape) backups-and then restoring it on the new machine.
 Extensive downtime is required with this method, which begins at the start of the system-save process, extending through the restore process on the new machine, and only ending once everything has been configured and tested and users have been allowed on the new system.

-It's no wonder that tape-based migrations require evenings, weekends, and holidays to execute and are often plagued by unexpected outcomes. - Replication method Whether or not you already own a real-time replication solution for disaster recovery or high availability, this technology can be utilized to efficiently synchronize your environment with the new machine without interfering with normal business activity.
+It's no wonder that tape-based migrations require evenings, weekends, and holidays to execute and are often plagued by unexpected outcomes.
+Stress levels climb even higher during the migration should complications arise that further extend the downtime window-as is often the case when tape is involved.

+• Replication method - Whether or not you already own a real-time replication solution for disaster recovery or high availability, this technology can be utilized to efficiently synchronize your environment with the new machine without interfering with normal business activity.
 All subsequent transactions and other activity is continuously replicated in real time to your new machine until you have completed all testing and are ready to make the final switch, which typically requires only minutes of downtime.
+Replication also greatly simplifies and accelerates setting up a separate, secured short-term test environment.